testFooBar71/highlight-code-plugin/README.md

 ## Additional information

 An experiment has been conducted, testing the plugin with participants and comparing it to using Github to see the code changes.
 To evaluate the results, two tests have been performed: System Usability Scale (SUS) and NASA-TLX.
-The results of both tests are here.
+The results of both tests can be seen [here](https://github.com/testFooBar71/highlight-code-plugin/tree/main/files/experimentResults).